-ELEVIDYS is a prescription gene therapy used to treat Duchenne muscular dystrophy (DMD) in ambulatory and non-ambulatory people who are at least 4 years old and have a confirmed mutation in the dystrophin gene.
+After completing the necessary testing to confirm that he is eligible, our child will soon receive a treatment called ELEVIDYS, a prescription gene therapy used to treat ambulatory and non-ambulatory people with Duchenne muscular dystrophy who are at least 4 years old and have a confirmed mutation in the dystrophin gene.

-Use in non-ambulatory people is approved under accelerated approval, which allows for drugs to be approved based on a marker that is considered reasonably likely to predict a clinical benefit.
+Use in non-ambulatory people was approved under accelerated approval, which allows for drugs to be approved based on a marker that is considered reasonably likely to predict a clinical benefit.
 Treatment with ELEVIDYS increased the marker, ELEVIDYS micro-dystrophin (also called "micro-dystrophin").
 Verification of a clinical benefit may be needed for ELEVIDYS to continue to be approved for non-ambulatory people with Duchenne.